hashicorp/consul/website/source/docs/acl/acl-auth-methods.html.md

 using the API or command line before they can be used by applications.

 * **Authentication** - One or more **auth methods** should be configured with details about how to authenticate application credentials.
+Successful validation of application credentials will return a set of trusted identity attributes.
 These can be managed with the `consul acl auth-method` subcommands or the corresponding [API endpoints](/api/acl/auth-methods.html).
   The specific details of configuration are type dependent and described in their own documentation pages.

 * **Authorization** - One or more **binding rules** must be configured defining how to translate trusted identity attributes from each auth method into